joshuajbouw/bevy_tilemap/README.md

 Of course, using the `Tilemap::builder()` this can be constructed with many more advanced features.

+* 3D and 2D tilemaps.
 * Texture atlas.
 * Dimensions of the tilemap.
 * Dimensions of a chunk.
 * Dimensions of a tile.
 * Adding Z render layers
 * Automated chunk creation.
+* Auto-spawning of tiles based on view.

 With many more features planned for future updates to bring it up to par with other tilemap implementations for other projects.